goonerify/microservices-nodejs-devops/README.md

 `db.tickets.find({price: 15 })`
 Verify that mongodb collection has record(s) `db.tickets.find({price: 15 }).length()`
+Show collections in the current database
+`show collections`

 NUKE DOCKER IMAGES AND CONTAINERS
 (First check that you have pushed the latest image of the erring container to docker hub)